Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 #### 3. A Specific Example
-Problam At Hand: If there is some total cost C, Consider the following system parameters:
+Problem At Hand: If there is some total cost C, and we have n device types, Consider the following system parameters:
 - **Number of Device Types:** $n=3$
 - **Total Budget:** $C=105$